nicholas-atptit/VSEF-PTIT-NEU/README.md

 Contact: [nghnguyetha.workspace@gmail.com](mailto:nghnguyetha.workspace@gmail.com)

-The project is developed in collaboration with, and financially supported by, the Risk Management Department — Viettel Global.

 Market data is connected and retrieved through Vnstock, a Python package for Vietnamese stock market analysis.

 > Vnstock by thinh-vu on GitHub.
 Copyright © 2022–2026.